menu

 Overview

 Blunt is a tiny city located in the state of South Dakota.
 With a population of 334 people and just one neighborhood, Blunt is the 126th largest community in South Dakota.
-Much of the housing stock in Blunt was built prior to World War II, making it one of the older and more historic cities in the country.
+Blunt has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Blunt real estate is some of the most expensive in South Dakota, although Blunt house values don't compare to the most expensive real estate in the U.S.